 - i.
-Compare and contrast the utility of imaging and diagnostic tests in the evaluation of blunt colonic abdominal trauma - ii.
-Compare and contrast the utility of different methods of evaluating penetrating colonic abdominal trauma - iii.
-Describe and discuss the management options of colorectal trauma, including their indications, risks and benefits in selected colonic trauma scenarios - iv.
-Identify clinical situations requiring evaluation for possible rectal trauma - v.
-Describe and discuss methods for the diagnosis of rectal trauma and associated injuries - vi.
-Describe and discuss issues in the surgical management of rectal trauma including drainage, fecal diversion, rectal washout and primary repair - vii.
-Describe and discuss the evaluation and treatment of third and fourth degree obstetrical injuries - viii.
-Describe and discuss the evaluation and treatment of traumatic anal injuries including the role of primary repair, delayed repair and fecal diversion - ix.
-Describe and discuss the evaluation and treatment, surgical and non-surgical, of rectal foreign bodies e.
+Compare and contrast the utility of imaging and diagnostic tests in the evaluation of blunt colonic abdominal trauma. - ii.
+Compare and contrast the utility of different methods of evaluating penetrating colonic abdominal trauma. - iii.
+Describe and discuss the management options of colorectal trauma, including their indications, risks, and benefits in selected colonic trauma scenarios. - iv.
+Identify clinical situations requiring evaluation for possible rectal trauma. - v.
+Describe and discuss methods for the diagnosis of rectal trauma and associated injuries. - vi.
+Describe and discuss issues in the surgical management of rectal trauma including drainage, fecal diversion, rectal washout, and primary repair. - vii.
+Describe and discuss the evaluation and treatment of third and fourth degree obstetrical injuries. - viii.
+Describe and discuss the evaluation and treatment of traumatic anal injuries including the role of primary repair, delayed repair, and fecal diversion. - ix.
+Describe and discuss the evaluation and treatment, surgical and non-surgical, of rectal foreign bodies.

+e.
 Inflammatory Bowel Disease Etiology, Classification, Presentation, Findings

-- Presenting symptoms, physical findings, clinical patterns and natural history of Crohn's disease (CD), ulcerative colitis (UC), unclassified inflammatory bowel disease (IBDU), and indeterminate colitis (IC) - ii.
-Extraintestinal manifestations of IBD, including hepatic, bone and joint, dermatologic, ophthalmologic and hypercoagulability - iii.
-The etiology of IBD, including the possible role of genetics, immune function, infectious agents, psychological issues, and environmental factors - iv.
-The comparable and contrasting epidemiologic features of Crohn's disease and ulcerative colitis including age and gender distribution, prevalence, risk, and ethnic and geographic variations
+- Presenting symptoms, physical findings, clinical patterns, and natural history of Crohn's disease (CD), ulcerative colitis (UC), unclassified inflammatory bowel disease (IBDU), and indeterminate colitis (IC) - Extraintestinal manifestations of inflammatory bowel disease, including hepatic, bone and joint, dermatologic, ophthalmologic and hypercoagulability - The etiology of inflammatory bowel disease, including the possible role of genetics, immune function, infectious agents, psychological issues, and environmental factors - iv.
+The comparable and contrasting epidemiologic features of Crohn's disease and ulcerative colitis including age and gender distribution, prevalence, risk, and ethnic and geographic variations.

 - v.
-The criteria for severity of disease as defined by the Crohn's disease activity index (CDAI) and the Truelove classification for ulcerative colitis; the Vienna and Montreal classifications of Crohn's disease and ulcerative colitis - vi.
-The endoscopic and radiographic findings, distinguishing histologic characteristics and serologic markers in ulcerative colitis, Crohn's disease, IBDU, and IC - vii.
-The differential diagnosis of diseases mimicking IBD - viii.
-The impact of IBD on fertility and pregnancy outcome; and the impact of pregnancy on the course of IBD f.
-Medical Management Of Inflammatory Bowel Disease
+The criteria for severity of disease as defined by the Crohn's disease activity index (CDAI) and the Truelove classification for ulcerative colitis; the Vienna and Montreal classifications of Crohn's disease and ulcerative colitis. - vi.
+The endoscopic and radiographic findings, distinguishing histologic characteristics and serologic markers in ulcerative colitis, Crohn's disease, unclassified inflammatory bowel disease, and indeterminate colitis - vii.
+The differential diagnosis of diseases mimicking inflammatory bowel disease. - viii.
+The impact of inflammatory bowel disease on fertility and pregnancy outcome; and the impact of pregnancy on the course of inflammatory bowel disease.

+f.
+Medical Management of Inflammatory Bowel Disease